kobrakon/SPT-DynamicTravelTime/README.md

-Pre Alpha Version Althogh mostly Stable Havent Tested much.
+Alpha Version Althogh mostly Stable Havent Tested much.

 # Install
 1. Extract Files
 2. Copy both Folders to Root AKI Folder
-3. Edit travel.json in PTT Config Folder with current Offraid Positions accoring to your PTT Config.
+3. Edit traveltime.json in r1ft-PTTDynamicTimeCycle with current Offraid Positions accoring to your PTT Config.
 (I have not sanitized my version to the master PTT yet)

 ## Using

-When fist staring game and selecting a time you lock that time in until restarting the client.
-(I can make this a saved file that would persist though reboots ... 🤔)
-Time will no longer move out of raid and travel time will be added between raids not including your first raid on client start.

-### Notes
-`Factory and Labs have no Weather Module so you cannot change in-game time (I could hunt down the network function and patch it but I'm lazy 😪)`

-`I could also have the Offraid positions pull from the PTT config but this keeps PTT Modular.`
+Locks raid time to a 24 Hour Cycle till leaving hideout or dying.
+Labs and Factory have no Weather Module so time cannot be changed on these maps.
+(Factory is locked to day or night based on time).
+Travel Times are in Minutes and can be configured in traveltime.json.
+(Travel time takes place when loading into raid) The 24 hour cycle will also persist though server and client reboots.

 ### Thanks Trap for your wonderful PTT Mod